White Chocolate Cranberry Cookies

 - Allow baking sheets to cool after each batch.
 Placing cookie dough balls onto a hot baking sheet is most likely going to cause these cookies to spread too much.
 Always use room temperature baking sheets.

-Like most cookie doughs, this dough can be frozen and baked at a later date.
-Simply scoop onto a parchment lined pan and freeze until solid.
-Once frozen, remove from the cookie sheet and place in a freezer bag.
+- Freezing dough.
+This dough can be frozen and baked at a later date.
+Simply scoop balls onto a parchment lined pan and freeze until solid.
+Once frozen, remove from the cookie sheet and place in a freezer bag for up to about 3 months.
 You can also freeze the cookie dough in individual cookie dough balls.

-To Bake Frozen Cookies: Defrost for an hour or two in the fridge and bake as directed.
+- To bake from frozen: Defrost for an hour or two in the fridge and bake as directed.
 If the dough is very cold, you may need to add a minute or two of cook time.

 In my opinion, no holiday celebration is complete without white chocolate cranberry cookies!
 You won’t believe how good they taste and you’ll get tons of compliments.
 I’ve been told time and time again that this is someone’s new favorite cookie!

-If you try these white chocolate cranberry cookies, let me know!
+If you try these, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 1 cup dark brown sugar (light brown will work)